 MOx materials work on the principle of gases influencing the free charge carrier concentration in the MOx material.
 Through the adsorption and desorption of gas molecules, the change in resistance provides a distinctive analog signal.
 This signal is then converted into a digital equivalent in which specific gases are quantified.

 The Importance of MOx Stability

-The surface interaction on the MOx surface includes both physisorption and chemisorption and is influenced by several factors, including operating temperature, gases present, oxygen concentration and MOx surface geometry.
-The reaction between gas and oxygen and the oxygen equilibrium of the surface transfers the charge and subsequently a resistance is measured.
+The surface interaction on the MOx surface includes both physisorption and chemisorption and is influenced by several factors, including operating temperature, gases present, oxygen concentration, and MOx surface geometry.
+The reaction between gas and oxygen and the oxygen equilibrium of the surface transfers the charge, and subsequently, resistance is measured.

 Data Tells the Story

 When evaluating sensor performance and stability, nothing beats the test of time.
 A review of any sensor manufacturer’s datasheets and supporting collateral should outline how the sensor behaves in the presence of target gases, as well as the influence of environmental variables.
 Review how claims related to sensor life and stability are measured and supported.
 MOx materials and appropriate deposition methods that have been in use for more than 10 years ensure the production of the most reproducible and reliable sensors that will enable you to safely predict the future performance of your products.
 Demand the supporting data as it will be a critical factor in ensuring your success in the market.

 To learn more about Renesas’ gas sensor portfolio built on more than 10 years of perfecting the ideal MOx composition, visit renesas.com/gas.